 This course will introduce students to International Cuisines, focusing on indigenous foods, cultural and religious influences and historical events.
 A technical and scientific approach to flavor profiles is used.
 The students will build a professional palate through sensory experience of new ingredients and flavor combinations and by using cooking methods practiced by each ethnic group visited.

 Commercial Foods & Bakery

 Develop skills for both the Heart of the House (basic culinary skills and sanitation) and Front of the House (management of Lincoln Coffee Cart)in this yearlong intermediate level culinary course.
 Get a taste of what it takes for a café or bakery to function successfully.
 Our focus will be on bakery items like quick breads, yeast breads, pies, fine pastries, cookies and cakes.
 Emphasis will be placed on seasonal menu development, recipe testing in the culinary lab and preparing food for sale at the Lincoln Coffee Cart and catered events.
 Your friends and teachers will literally eat your homework! (too cheesy?)
 Advanced students have the option of completing barista training and interning at the Coffee Cart.
 Prerequisites are Introduction to Culinary Arts & World Cuisine.
 Food Handlers card required.

-Intro to Mass Communications
+TEALS Intro to CS

 Advanced Mass Communications